 Another site where you can find links to book bloggers.

-A WordPress site that lists and categorizes book bloggers.
+A site that lists and categorizes book bloggers, and whether or not they review indie books.

 A site that provides a listing of bloggers who do book reviews for free.